CDLUC3/ezid-ops-scripts/scripts/retrieve_datacite_records_by_query_client/README.md

 - Supports multiple queries and client IDs
 - Generates CSV files with DOIs and unique shoulders for each query and client
 - Produces aggregate statistics
-- Supports optional scaling parallel processing (based on number of clients) for faster execution
+- Supports optional parallel processing for faster execution
 - Configurable logging
+- Optional saving of raw JSON responses

 ## Installation